 Please note that the course outlines on this page are here to provide students with ideas about the course material and requirements.
 Though we do try to ensure that the most up-to-date version is on this site, please note that any course is subject to change from term to term.

-COMM 103 - Mathematical Introduction to Economics: This course provides an introduction to micro and macroeconomics from a mathematical prospective.
+OMM 103 - Mathematical Introduction to Economics: This course provides an introduction to micro and macroeconomics from a mathematical prospective.

 COMM 231 - Commercial and Business Law for Mathematics Students: The judicial process, contract law, agency, bankruptcy, negotiable instruments, law of banking, insurance law, partnership law, company law, torts, real estate law.

 COMM 321 - Intermediate Accounting for Finance: This intermediate level accounting course will focus on the usage of financial information from a management perspective.

 COMM 400 - Entrepreneurship, Technology and the Emerging Information Economy: A study of the spirit of entrepreneurship in the technology industry, opportunities emerging in the new information economy, and the implementation issues associated with starting an entrepreneurial venture in today's rapidly changing environment.
 Many of the concepts covered will also be applicable to careers in the technology industry or in information-based companies, where "intrapreneurship" is an emerging theme.
 Approximately one-half of the class time will involve guest lectures by entrepreneurs actively involved in the business community.

 COMM 421 - Financial Statement Analysis: This advanced course in financial statement analysis provides a framework for using financial statement data in a variety of business analysis and valuation contexts.